How to Participate

 The Hackmatack Award ceremony is a celebration of reading and writing shared by the participating children and the nominated authors.
 Young readers from across the region join the authors of the nominated books to applaud the results of their reading and voting.

-Hackmatack is happy to announce that the 2019 Award Ceremony will be held in the Paul O’Regan Hall at the Halifax Central Library, Nova Scotia, on Friday, May 31.
+Hackmatack is happy to announce that the 2020 Award Ceremony will be held at the Riverview Arts Centre, New Brunswick, on Friday, May 29.
 The ceremony runs from 10:00 a.m. to 12:00 p.m.
 The event is open to the public.